philfung/kpop-demon-hunters-glowing-rumi-sword/README.md

-# 🗡️ Making Prop of Rumi's Sword from KPop Demon Hunters
+# 🗡️ Crafting a Children's Prop of Rumi's Sword from KPop Demon Hunters

 This guide provides instructions for creating a lightweight, glowing battery-powered replica of Rumi's sword, scaled for a 5-6 year old to hold comfortably.
 The sword is designed with a hollow interior to house the LED lighting and internal supports.